Third Saturday in October: Notable games

 2015: Tennessee came to Tuscaloosa immediately after a big win against rival Georgia and hoped to get another upset, while Alabama was focused on keeping its College Football Playoff hopes alive.
 At half time, the game was tied 7–7.
 Alabama kicked two field goals in the second half, giving them a 13–7 lead in the 4th quarter.
 With 5:49 left on the clock, Tennessee running back Jalen Hurd scored a touchdown to give the Vols a late 14–13 lead.
 Alabama responded with a lengthy drive capped off by a 14-yard touchdown run by eventual Heisman Trophy winner Derrick Henry.
 Alabama attempted a two-point conversion to stretch the lead to a touchdown, but failed, leaving the score at 19–14.
 On the ensuing drive, Tennessee quarterback Joshua Dobbs was sacked by linebacker Ryan Anderson, leading to a fumble recovered by A'Shawn Robinson.
 The Crimson Tide then killed the clock, preserving a narrow 19–14 victory and extending their winning streak in the series to 9 games.
 Alabama would eventually win the College Football Playoff national championship that season.

+2018: Alabama defeated Tennessee 58–21 in Knoxville.
+The 58 points scored by Alabama set a new single-game record for points scored in the series.

 2022: The two teams entered the game undefeated for the first time since 1989. #6 Tennessee jumped out to an early 28–10 lead before Alabama quarterback Bryce Young brought the #3 Tide back to take the lead in the third quarter.
 The teams traded touchdowns up to the final minute, leaving the score tied 49–49.
 Alabama had the ball at Tennessee's 32-yard line with under a minute remaining, where Tennessee forced three straight incompletions.
 Alabama missed a field goal with 15 seconds remaining, and Tennessee quarterback Hendon Hooker was able to get the Vols in range for a game winning field goal as time expired.
 Tennessee kicker Chase McGrath converted the 40-yard attempt, breaking Tennessee's 15-year losing streak to Alabama.
-Tennessee fans at Neyland stormed the field and tore the goalposts down in celebration.
+Tennessee fans at Neyland Stadium stormed the field and tore the goalposts down in celebration, before throwing them into the nearby Tennessee River.
+Tennessee receiver Jalin Hyatt had an incredible performance, catching five touchdowns out of his six catches and having 207 total receiving yards.
+Tennessee's 52 points were the most points scored against any Alabama team since 1907.